-Plus one optional unit. human development and behaviour).
+Plus one optional unit.

+Unit 11: Psychological perspectives (focuses on how psychological factors affect human development and behaviour).

 Units 1 and 2 are assessed through external examinations; unit 1 in Year 12 and unit 2 in Year 13.
 Units 5 and 11 are assessed internally.
 Units are assessed using a grading scale of Distinction, Merit, Pass and Unclassified.
 All mandatory and optional units contribute proportionately to the overall qualification grade, for example a unit of 120 GLH will contribute double that of a 60 GLH unit.